Individual counselling in Burnaby

 I am a Burnaby therapist who supports you in healing from the domestic violence you experienced.
-This happens in a safe, non-judgmental, and private space, in-person and online.
+This happens in a safe, non-judgmental, and confidential space, both in person and online.
 You may struggle with self-esteem, going to work, leaving your house, or spending time with loved ones.
 I work with you to build your self-esteem and self-worth and to strengthen your relationship with yourself.

 Domestic violence includes physical, emotional, financial, sexual, and psychological forms of violence between two individuals who are in an intimate partner relationship.
 This can include marriage, common-law partners, and partners who are dating.
 A perpetrator can continue to try to exert power and control after a relationship is over by harassing or stalking their partner.